jappeace/cut-the-crap/Readme.md

 Another idea is to remix an entirely different source of music into the video, so we can play copyrighted music on stream and youtube friendly music on youtube.

+## Speech recognition
+It should be rather easy to hook up for example http://kaldi-asr.org/doc/

+This is a howto: https://towardsdatascience.com/how-to-start-with-kaldi-and-speech-recognition-a9b7670ffff6

+## Youtube
+I still have to build youtube

+Youtube has a quota of 10 000, which means you can only uplaod 4 vidoes with api's a day.
+I have to try this before I can see if it works.

 # Resoures